Titus Wormer

 — present

-As core team member and creator of the unified ecosystem and the 300+ projects under its umbrella I’m working to make it easier for developers to develop. unified is an ecosystem of text processing libraries, plugins, and utilities.
-Since May 2019, my work on unified has been funded by the community, including sponsors such as ZEIT, Gatsby, Netlify, on OpenCollective.
+As core team member and original creator of the unified ecosystem and the 300+ projects under its umbrella, I’m making it easier for developers to develop. unified is an ecosystem of text processing libraries, plugins, and utilities.
+Since 2019, my work on unified has been by the community, including sponsors such as Vercel, Gatsby, Motif, HashiCorp, GitBook, American Express, Netlify, and many more.

-In total, including unified, I work on open source since 2013, mostly around content, markup, natural language, and syntax trees.
-I actively maintain about ±400 repositories and ±600 packages, that are collectively downloaded ±10 billion times a year.
-Outside of unified, I like to work on tiny lego-brick utilities, fun experiments, syntax highlighting, spell checking, detecting language, being considerate, and many more things!
+In total, including unified, I work on open source since 2013, mostly around content, markup, natural language, compilers, and syntax trees.
+I maintain about ±550 GitHub repositories, ±850 npm packages, that are collectively downloaded ±40 billion times a year.

 Frontend Applications, Functional Programming, and Frontend Data, University of Applied Sciences Amsterdam